VROOM-Project/vroom/README.md

 ### What?

-VROOM is an optimization engine written in C++ that aim at providing good solutions to various real-life [vehicle routing problems](https://en.wikipedia.org/wiki/Vehicle_routing_problem) within a small computing time.
+VROOM is an optimization engine written in C++14 that aim at providing good solutions to various real-life [vehicle routing problems](https://en.wikipedia.org/wiki/Vehicle_routing_problem) within a small computing time.
 It is free software, distributed under